top of page

 2. Commitment and responsibilities

 Reading the job/internship description should be your first step, as many students find themselves in positions where they are assigned responsibilities that they did not sign up for.
-Read the commitment and responsibilities that you will be assigned to see if they align with your goals, and then apply.
+Read the responsibilities that you will be assigned to see if they align with your goals, and then apply.

 3. Networking opportunities

 Working with industry professionals and learning from them is an essential part of a successful internship.
-If the opportunity you’re looking for is an on-site one that offers networking opportunities in the form of meetings, seminars, or mentorship, make sure that you make the best use of such networking opportunities.
+If the opportunity you’re looking for is an on-site one that offers networking opportunities in the form of meetings, seminars, or mentorship, make sure that you make the best use of such opportunities.
+Remote internships limit the in-person interactions you have with other students and employees, but putting in some extra effort (such as setting up meetings with mentors, sending introduction emails, asking them questions, and discussing ideas with your co-workers) can lead to a great networking experience.

 4. Stipend or costs (your budget)